 The admission of pupils with an Education, Health and Care Plan (EHC) is dealt with by a completely separate procedure.
 (This used to be called a Statement of Special Educational Needs).
 Details of this separate procedure are set out in the Special Educational Needs Code of Practice.
 If your child has an EHC plan you must contact your local authority SEN officer.
 Children with this school named in their EHC Plan will be admitted.
-The admission of children with an EHC Plan will reduce the number of places available to other children (see note 1)
+(See note 1).